-Every-time one switches from one task to another, there is some waste time during transition.
-It take a while until a person is 100% focused after starting a new task.
+Every-time one switches from one task to another, there is some waste of time during the transition.
+It takes a while until a person is 100% focused after starting a new task.

 By limiting multitasking, you will enforce focus in the work.
-The productivity and quality goes up while stress and burned out goes down.
+The productivity and quality go up while stress and burned out goes down.

 I have listed here the most common mistakes project managers make.
-I am sure there are more which are not covered here.
+I am sure there are more that are not covered here.

 If only one thing is taken by the reader after reading this article it should be that everybody makes mistakes.

-What differentiate between leader and others is that leader learn from mistake and develop a plan and a process to reduce them in the future.
+What differentiates between a leader and others is that leader learn from the mistake and develop a plan and a process to reduce them in the future.

 Out of all the above mistakes project managers make, we at Binfire can help you with selecting the right project management tool.

-Binfire’s project management software supports most methodologies used in project management today and includes communication and collaboration features which are important to success of any project.
+Binfire’s project management software supports most methodologies used in project management today and includes communication and collaboration features that are important to the success of any project.

 Binfire helps to reduce the number of major mistakes project managers make by helping to keep everything form tasks to documents to communication organized and accessible.

-In 2018 we have done a comprehensive survey and study of the project managers profession.
-It is called Study on status of project managers.
+In 2018 we have done a comprehensive survey and study of the project managers’ profession.
+It is called a Study on the status of project managers.
 It is loaded with relevant information about project management, a great read for any project manager.

 Try Binfire for free and see for yourself how it can help your team to do great things.